Why we are engaging with Aberdeen City Council (Aberdeen City)

 - meet with Aberdeen City to discuss its homelessness service and decide whether we require any additional assurance;

-Aberdeen City must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:
+Aberdeen City must provide us with the following annual regulatory returns:

 - Annual Assurance Statement; and